Is a Gas Well Profitable? (Example: 15,000 m³ per Day)

 Impurities2% – 15%Affects treatment cost

-Secondly, investment and maintenance cost assessment
+NO.2: investment and maintenance cost assessment

 Equipment/ProjectInitial Cost ($)Annual Maintenance ($)Lifespan